Gold stocks, meaning companies that mine gold or finance gold production, are currently out of favor.

 Why Invest in Gold Stocks?

 The price of gold and gold stocks jumped sharply in the aftermath of the U.S. subprime mortgage crisis and the European sovereign debt crisis, with the peak being in 2011.
+The following chart shows the gold miners ETF (blue line) vs the S&P 500 (red line) during that time:

 Since then, the United States has had a long period of economic growth and Europe has been relatively stable, so there hasn’t been much interest in buying gold or gold stocks as a hedge in recent years.